-How Sleep Affects Your Thoughts and Emotions
+How Lack of Sleep Can Affect Your Emotions

-- Sleep changes which parts of the brain are used to make decisions about risks and rewards.
+- Sleep changes which parts of the brain are used to make decisions about risks and rewards

-- Poor sleep causes us to ignore negative consequences and overvalue insufficient rewards.
+- Poor sleep causes us to ignore negative consequences and overvalue insufficient rewards

-- REM sleep decreases the emotional charge of traumatic memories, which may enhance coping skills and emotional well-being.
+- REM sleep decreases the emotional charge of traumatic memories, which may enhance coping skills and emotional well-being

 How do you feel when you haven’t slept well?
 People often feel irritable, anxious, short-tempered, and stressed.
 How well do you function when you haven’t slept well?
 Most people have trouble sustaining their attention, understanding new information, and remembering what they’ve learned.
 You may be thinking that you perform better than that, but another feature of poor sleep is that people have inaccurate perceptions of their own abilities1—in other words, you think you’re doing better than you really are.